microsoft/TypeAgent/README.md

 ### State Management

 All storage, registration, chat, memory and other state maintained by examples is stored **_locally_** in **your user folder** on your development machine.
-State is typically saved as ordinary text or JSON files in sub-folders below your user folder .
+State is typically saved as ordinary text or JSON files in sub-folders below your user folder.

 ## Intended Uses

 - TypeAgent is sample code shared to encourage the exploration of natural language agent architectures using TypeChat.
-- Sample agents are not intended to be implemented in real-world settings without further testing/validation.
+- Sample agents are not intended to be used in real-world settings without further testing/validation.

 ## Limitations

 TypeAgent is early stage sample code over TypeChat.
 TypeAgent is not a framework.
-All library code is used to build our own example apps and agents only.
+All code in this repo is intented for building our own example apps and agents only.

 - TypeAgent is in **active development** with frequent updates and refactoring.
 - TypeAgent has been tested with Azure Open AI services on developer's own machines only.
 - TypeAgent is currently tested in English.
 Performance may vary in other languages.
 - TypeAgent relies on [TypeChat](https://github.com/microsoft/typechat), which uses schema to validate LLM responses.
 An agent's validity therefore depends on how well _its schema_ represents the user intents and LLM responses _for its domains_.
-- You are responsible for supplying any **API keys** used by examples.
+- You are responsible for supplying any **API keys** for services needed by examples.

 ## Getting Started